CrowdEmotion/respondent-video-capture-kit/flash/README.md

-# Playcorder - Flash version
+# PlayCorder - Flash version

-CrowdEmotion Playcorder includes two different functionalities:
+CrowdEmotion PlayCorder includes two different functionalities:

  - recorder (example: examples/recorder.html) include a GUI interface with the Flash recorder
- - playcorder (example: examples/video_respondent_test.html) include the Flash recorder and a video player
+ - playcorder (example: examples/video_respondent_test.html) include the Flash recorder and a video player (video.js)

 ## Recorder Page Description

-This page is an example how to record and upload a video.
+This page explains how embed PlayCorder to record and upload a video.

 Components: